coder/code-server/docs/FAQ.md

 ## Where are extensions stored?

-Extensions are store, by default, to `~/.local/share/code-server/extensions`.
+Extensions are stored in `~/.local/share/code-server/extensions` by default.

+On Linux and macOS if you set the `XDG_DATA_HOME` environment variable, the extensions directory will be `$XDG_DATA_HOME/code-server/extensions`.
+In general, we try to follow the XDG directory spec.

+## Where is VS Code configuration stored?

+VS Code configuration such as settings and keybindings are stored in `~/.local/share/code-server` by default.

-If you set the `XDG_DATA_HOME` environment variable, the data directory will be `$XDG_DATA_HOME/code-server/extensions`.
+On Linux and macOS if you set the `XDG_DATA_HOME` environment variable, the data directory will be `$XDG_DATA_HOME/code-server`.
 In general, we try to follow the XDG directory spec.

 ## How can I reuse my VS Code configuration?